Welcome to the Home of Ditchling History

 conscientious objector who was unable to reconcile fighting

-with his religious beliefs.
+with his pacifist beliefs.

 As we commemorate the centenary of the end of the Great War this November we also look at life after the war for those who returned to a changed world.

-With over 100 posters, it may not be possible to read every story in one go but you may like to make some return visits, perhaps to coincide with some of the other village celebrations to mark the hundredth centenary of World War I.
+With over 100 posters, it may not be possible to read every story in one go but you may like to make some return visits, perhaps to coincide with some of the other village celebrations to mark the hundredth centenary of World War I. More information on the 20 men named on the village war memorial can be found in the church where the story of the Red Cross Hospital in Ditchling is also told.

 By way of introduction to the work of Ditchling History Project we have selected some of our favourite pages - follow the links below and then explore the rest of the site.
 If you have any questions or can tell us anything about your experiences of living in Ditchling, we would love to hear from you.